lab-brussels-1/Group5-separation-of-concerns-starter/planning/development-strategy.md

 -->
 # Flower Shop Website

-We decided to create a flower shop website where the users can view the menu from a dropdown list and add and remove items to their shopping cart.
+We decided to create a flower shop website where the users can view flowers on the website and add or remove items to their shopping cart.

 ---